cloudify-cosmo/docs.getcloudify.org/content/blueprints/overview.md

 # upload_resources

-An upload_resources can be used to upload resources to the manager, which could be used by blueprints.
+`upload_resources` can be used to upload resources to the manager, which could be used by blueprints.

 More on `upload_resources` in the [spec]({{< relref "blueprints/spec-upload-resources.md" >}}).